argiegaviolastssi-star/nestfire/README.md

 <h1 align="center">NestFire</h1>

-<p align="center">Library to use Firebase and deploy a NestJS backend on Firebase Functions.</p>
+<p align="center">Library to integrate Firebase with NestJS, allowing each module to be deployed as an individual Firebase Function.</p>

 - [⚙️ Configuration](#️-configuration)